dojo/labs/packages/resources/README.md

 Using the default configuration when calling `getOrRead` from the resource in your application will result in a `fetch` call to load the resources asynchronously, which will be available to your application once the request has completed.

-Using the default configuration, `getOrRead` will result in `GET` request to `https://my-todo-service/com/todo`.
+With the configuration in the example above, `getOrRead` will result in `GET` request to `https://my-todo-service/com/todo`.